DeveloperBreeze

 </html>

-@yield('title'): This directive defines a section where child views can inject a page-specific title.
+• @yield('title'): Defines a section where child views can inject a page-specific title.

-@yield('content'): This is where the main content of each page will be inserted.
+• @yield('content'): Placeholder for the main content of each page.

 2.2 Extending the Master Layout